Alluxio/alluxio/docs/Command-Line-Interface.md

 ```

 ## copyFromLocal
-The `copyFromLocal` command will copy the contents of a file in your local file system into Tachyon.
+The `copyFromLocal` command copies the contents of a file in your local file system into Tachyon.
 If the node you run the command from has a Tachyon worker, the data will be available on that
 worker.
 Otherwise, the data will be placed in a random remote node running a Tachyon worker.
 If a
 directory is specified, the directory and all its contents will be uploaded recursively.